Best Apps to Practice Japanese Speaking (2026)

 - Best free structured starting point: NHK WORLD Easy Japanese

-A quick comparison of the main options by speaking reps, feedback style, routine support, and conversation pressure.
+A quick comparison of the main options by spoken output, feedback style, habit fit, and conversation pressure.

 Comparison Table